SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: Experimental Setup

 \subsection{Evaluation Protocol}

-Our primary evaluation uses audio-only input with reference audio to directly assess acoustic discrimination capabilities.
-For each task, LALMs receive at least a 3-second reference sample~\cite{wang2023valle} of the target speaker to judge speaker consistency across the dialogue.
-This setting reflects realistic text-to-speech (TTS) scenarios, where TTS systems commonly provide target speaker samples to guide generation \cite{li2025styletts, wang2023valle}.
-It also enables fair comparison between LALMs and embedding-based methods, as the latter operate on audio-only input and require reference samples.
+As described in Section~\ref{sec:task_formulation}, LALMs receive all target speaker turns at once and judge consistency across the full dialogue.
+Our primary evaluation uses audio-only input with a reference sample of at least 3 seconds~\cite{wang2023valle} from the target speaker.
+This setting reflects realistic TTS scenarios where target speaker samples guide generation~\cite{li2025styletts}, and enables fair comparison with embedding-based methods that also operate on audio-only input.
+To isolate the contribution of different factors, we also examine per-turn comparison against the reference (same as Reference comparison in Speaker Embedding Methods; full results in Appendix~\ref{app:pairwise}), removal of the reference audio, and addition of textual context (Section~\ref{sec:analysis}).